-But broadly speaking, agencies without electronic case management systems have crafted systems based primarily through email technology, occasionally supplemented with "dropbox"-style file-sharing technology.
+Agencies without eCMSes have crafted systems based primarily through email technology, occasionally supplemented with file-sharing technology such as Dropbox.
 These systems typically follow the procedures for the former, paper-based process, adapted to an email environment.
-Agencies using these systems have generally speaking identified best practices for maximizing functionality given the limitations of the system.
+Agencies using these systems have identified best practices for maximizing functionality given the limitations of the system.

-Agencies with electronic case management systems generally use a web-based "front-end" system for registered users to submit documents, evidence, and other required filings.
-Agencies using these systems generally confront both design and policy questions directly, such as how do users interact with the systems, how much the system automates the process, what security measures are employed on the front and back end, how privacy issues such as confidential documents are handled, and how agencies balance the requirements in their regulations with ever-evolving technological environments.
+Agencies with eCMSes generally use a web-based "front-end" system for registered users to submit documents, evidence, and other required filings.
+Agencies using these systems confront both design and policy questions, such as how users interact with the systems, how much the system automates the process, what security measures are employed on the front and back end, how privacy issues such as confidential documents are handled, and how agencies balance the requirements in their regulations with ever-evolving technological environments.